bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-3. Can you explain what a closure is and how you used it in the counter function?
+3. Explain what a closure is.

 4. Describe the four principles of the 'this' keyword.